MattKubicki/dforms/README.md

 # dforms

-project made for python classes by Mateusz Kubicki and Jakub Gołuzin enjoy
+Project made for python classes by Mateusz Kubicki and Jakub Gołuzin.
+Enjoy